joaopizani/paucasedmatura-src/site/src/en/blog/tech/2009-05-19_sshfs-mount.md

 Imagine that at home you have a PC with a 1TB harddrive where all your movies and music are stored.
 And that you also have a lightweight netbook, but with little storage, and that you have access to broadband Internet.
-If you want to access you files in the netbook, what is the solution?
-Use SSHFS and play the file **as if they were local**.
+If you want to access your files in the netbook, what is the solution?
+Use SSHFS and use the files **as if they were local**.

 And now to the few steps on installing, setting up and using SSHFS (all of the following steps are done on the CLIENT side):

-  * **Install the "sshfs" package:** Almost every Linux distro has a package with a similar name to "sshfs", most probably identical.
+  * **Install the "sshfs" package:** Almost every Linux distro has a package with a name similar to "sshfs".
     For the users of Ubuntu Linux, two commands are enough to install SSHFS and all of its dependencies:

     ```bash
     sudo aptitude update && sudo aptitude install sshfs
     ```

-  * **In the client machine, create the directories to mount the remote contents into:**
+  * **In the client machine, create the directories under which the remote contents should appear:**
     Now you must create the local directory under which the remote contents will "appear".
     The convention in the Linux world is to put this directory under /mnt, but you can put it somewhere else if you want...
-    After the directory is created, your user must be given ownership.
+    After the directory is created, you must give yourself ownership.

     ```bash
     sudo mkdir /mnt/remote-files
-    sudo chown <my_user_name> /mnt/remote-files
+    sudo chown <my-username> /mnt/remote-files
     ```

-  * **Add yourself to the "fuse" group, so that you can mount and unmount the remote contents:** You already have permission in the /mnt/remote-files folder, because you own it.
+  * **Add yourself to the "fuse" group, so you can mount and unmount remote contents:** You already have permission in the /mnt/remote-files folder, because you own it.
 But, by default, the only user with permisson to MOUNT filesystems is the root user.
     For allowing a normal user to mount SSHFS, you must add it to the "fuse" group. like this:

     ```bash
-    sudo adduser <user_name> fuse
+    sudo adduser <my-username> fuse
     ```

   * **Reboot the machine:** This is necessary for the FUSE kernel modules (Filesystem in USErspace) to be loaded.